ryantd42/NY-Legislative-Git/2023/S2016B-2023/bill.md

- enable strategic planning and investments in neighborhood-scale building decarbonization and help bring the  statewide  gas  distribution  system into  alignment  with  the  two  thousand  thirty and two thousand fifty greenhouse gas emission reduction mandates in  article  seventy-five  of the  environmental  conservation  law  through  an orderly and equitable process, coordinated with appropriate investments in the electric system to ensure all New Yorkers have non-discriminatory, affordable access  to the  energy  needed  for heating, cooling, and powering the buildings in which they live and work.
+ enable strategic planning and investments in neighborhood-scale building decarbonization and help bring the  statewide  gas  distribution  system into  alignment  with  the  two  thousand  thirty and two thousand fifty greenhouse gas emission reduction  mandates  in  the  CLCPA  through  an orderly  and equitable process, coordinated with appropriate investments in the electric system to ensure all New Yorkers have  non-discriminato- ry,  affordable  access  to  the energy needed for heating, cooling, and powering the buildings in which they live and work.
   4. The New York public service  law  not  only  contains  barriers  to neighborhood-scale  building  decarbonization  solutions such as thermal energy networks, but also works  at  cross  purposes  with  the  state's